 Gravitational wave detectors are in many ways the most sensitive instruments ever built and have opened a new window to the universe.
-The steadily growing number of discoveries helps us develop a better understanding of the universe and probe for exciting new fundamental physics.
+The steadily growing number of discoveries helps us develop a better understanding of our cosmic setting and probe for exciting new fundamental physics.

 The Centre for Gravitational Astrophysics offers a collaborative, diverse, and supportive research environment across the full breadth of gravitational wave discovery.
 The Centre is a joint effort of RSAA and RSPhys, and hosts a node of the ARC Centre of Excellence for Gravitational Wave Discovery (OzGrav).

 A working knowledge and laboratory experience with optics and lasers as well as electronics is recommended, familiarity with control theory is encouraged.
 Computational and programming skills (e.g. Python, MATLAB) are preferred.
 The project scope can be adjusted according to student level.